Haena0320/consistency-pg/README.md

 ## Framework Code
 Here is an quick start for our framework, PINT.
 Code described here includes (1) Data processing, (2) training PINT on VCR and (3) validation on VCR-CS.
+We used single V100 GPU both to train and valid the PINT.

  ### (1) Data Processing
  Run the preprocessing scripts in the environment described below.
 First generate VCR training data for PINT: